Radical Trachelectomy

 Fertility Problems for Cervical Cancer Patients

-Traditionally, women diagnosed with cervical cancer were offered fertility preserving options such as embryo freezing, with vitro fertilization (IVF), and ovarian transposition, where ovaries are moved away from the target zone for radiation therapy treatment.
+Traditionally, women diagnosed with cervical cancer were offered fertility preserving options such as embryo freezing, with In Vitro Fertilization (IVF), and ovarian transposition, where ovaries are moved away from the target zone for radiation therapy treatment.
 But these measures only preserve a woman’s eggs; because of the radical hysterectomy, she is unable to carry the child and must use a surrogate.
+But a new option, the radical trachelectomy, gives certain women the option of carrying their child to term after treatment for cervical cancer.

-Developed in France by Daniel Dargent, MD, in 1995, the radical trachelectomy is a complex surgical procedure that removes:
+The radical trachelectomy is a complex surgical procedure that removes:

-• the cervix
+• The cervix

-• parametrium, or the tissue adjacent to the cervix
+• Parametrium, or the tissue adjacent to the cervix

-• pelvic lymph nodes
+• Pelvic lymph nodes

-• a portion of the vagina
+• A portion of the vagina

 and then connects the uterus to the vagina.
 A cerclage is also performed, which is a procedure that involves sewing the opening of the uterus closed to prevent preterm labor if a patient does become pregnant.